GeoLarryLai/pyTopoComplexity/README.md

 # pyTopoComlexity (v0.4)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10086875.svg)](https://doi.org/10.5281/zenodo.10086875)
-### In this lastest update (v0.4), the Mexican Hat code is confirmed to be working correctly.
+### In this latest update (v0.4), the Mexican Hat code is confirmed to be working correctly.
-### Warning: For other codes.
-These codes are under development.
-Additional tests are required.
+### Warning: For other codes (Rugosity, Fractal Dimension, Topographic Position Index), please use them with caution.
+These codes are under development and required further testing.

 This repository includes a set of codes that perform various types of geomorphic metrics representing topographic complexity and/or variability.
 The geomorphic metrics included here are:
 * _Mexican Hat Wavelet Tranform Analysis_ (pyMexicanHat.ipynb)